Russian Revolution 1917

 Fordham University is a recognised university in New York.
 There are some very useful digital resources that are free and open to be accessed on their website.

-• Type in search words 'Russian Revolution' in the search box.
+• Enter the keywords 'Russian Revolution' in the search box.

 • Contents at the top of the page is a guideline on how the topic has been divided up.

-• Scroll down the page and select the areas you need to research.
+• Look down the page and select the areas you need to research.

 British Library